 With the exception of Welsh clubs competing in the competitions listed under Rule V.6.2, loans from a club in membership of another National Association do not count towards the above quotas.

 Medical – All players transferred from one club to another have medical examinations to determine their fitness before a contract is signed.
 When clubs are negotiating a temporary transfer, the club looking to acquire the player can request the club where he is registered to provide his medical records.

 Net spend – the amount of money spent on transfers by clubs that includes spending of compensation fees received for players transferred.

 Out of contract - If a player is out of contract prior to the close of the window he is free to approach and sign for a club outside the transfer window, but the club must gain the approval of the Premier League Board.

 Points-based-system - Players with passports from outside the European Union and the European Economic Area need permission to work in the UK.
-The UK Home Office has a points-based system based on which clubs must apply to The FA for a “Governing Body Endorsement” for such players.
-(See p526 of the Premier League 2015/16 Handbook for details of the system for the 2015/16 season.)
+The UK Home Office has a points-based system based on which clubs must apply to The FA for a "Governing Body Endorsement" for such players.
+(See p563 of the Premier League Handbook)

 If the player does not automatically meet these criteria, the club can request an FA Exceptions Panel consider the player’s experience and value in order to determine whether a Governing Body Endorsement should nevertheless be granted.